sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 1. Gather your apps for installation

 2. Install your apps, specifying a region with the `/region` option for each app.
 You can specify multiple regions by separating the regions with a `;`.
-We'll show you how you can use LayouModification.xml with `/region` later in the lab:
+We'll show you how you can use LayoutModification.xml with `/region` later in the lab:

     ```
     Dism /Add-ProvisionedAppxPackage /PackagePath:app1.appxbundle /region="all"